cleclair71/TechTapas/readme2.md

 Commit your changes to your repository regularly and add descriptive commit messages.

 Submit your application for grading, including the URL for your deployed application and your GitHub repository.

+have to properly populate the dashboard and main page